 The curriculums provide integrated training in engineering, mathematics, and biomedical science as a preparation for a variety of careers in engineering, science, healthcare or business.
 Since 2013 we have offered the option of doing a year in industry.
 Imperial College works closely with employers and industry, including Industrial Advisory Panels, to design undergraduate courses which provide graduates with technical knowledge, expertise and transferable skills and to encourage students to take internships and placements.
 Find out more about placements and internships for students in the Department here.

-meet our admissions tutor
+meet THE admissions tutor

-Admissions Tutor: Dr Jenna Stevens-Smith
+Admissions Tutor: Dr Lorna Stevenson